KartikMoona/Web-Scrapper/README.md

 ## Overview

-This web scraper project is designed to extract information about books from a specified website using Jsoup, a Java HTML parser library.
+This web scrapper project is designed to extract information about books from a specified website using Jsoup, a Java HTML parser library.

 ## Features